Trump calls Portland stabbings 'unacceptable'

 Portland police said two men were killed and another was wounded after a man now being held allegedly starting yelling hate speech toward two women, one of whom was wearing a hijab.

+The two men were killed after intervening.
+Taliesin Myrddin Namkai Meche, was 23 years old and a recent graduate of Reed College.
+Rick Best was a veteran who lived in a Portland suburb with his family.
+Michah Fletcher, a 21-year-old poet, survived although he sustained serious injuries.

+The nature of the Portland attack, as well as the suspect's racist and provocative actions at a rally in April, led many to call on Trump to denounce the attack and others like it.

-The Council on American-Islamic Relations had previously called on Trump to speak out personally on the attack.
+The Council on American-Islamic Relations called on Trump to speak out personally on the attack and "against the rising tide of Islamophobia and other forms of bigotry," saying Trump had caused such a climate through his own statements and policies.